Puligny-Montrachet 1er Cru"Hameau de Blagny"

 - BarrelsLouis Latour cooperage, French oak, medium toasted

-- Tasting NoteThis wine's aromas are slightly buttered with a hint of vanilla.
-Nice balance in the mouth with hazelnut aromas, a great finesse and an impressive finish.
+- Tasting NoteIntense yellow in colour with a pretty bouquet, slightly buttered with a hint of vanilla.
+Nice balance in the mouth with great finesse and a fresh finish.

 - Food PairingFish - poultry - foie gras - cheese.

 - Puligny-Montrachet 1er Cru "Hameau de Blagny" 2009 - Wine Spectator - August 2012 - 90/100